How to Plan a Daycare MENU

 If you want to serve flavored yogurt, you can avoid a ton of sugar and chemicals by buying a quart of plain yogurt, adding a few tablespoons of honey and some chopped fruit.
 You will know what’s going into your kid’s diet, and you will avoid feeding them this:

-Read labels, do some research, think about what you are putting in their bodies.
-You’ll be so glad you did when you see them growing healthy and strong.
+Read labels, do some research, think about what you are putting in your kid’s bodies.
+You’ll be so glad you did when you see them growing healthy and strong because of a little extra effort in planning your childcare menu for them.
 For many years in daycare, I thought the easy way was the best way, but some I discovered that it’s not that much harder to feed them really well and I feel so much better myself.

 Check out the blog for many dishes kids love to eat that are manageable to make for them.
 Click on the categories at the right on recipes.
 Our favorite taco soup is posted, my world famous roasted broccoli is there, as well as many other dishes the kids love to eat.

-Take the extra time to give the best of yourself to your kids.
+Take the extra time to plan a daycare menu and give the best of yourself to your kids.
 You will take more pride in yourself and the work you are doing and it will be a lot more fun.